 Information for prospective interns

 We are generally happy to host students through OIST's excellent research intern program.
-However, the PI will be going on a fellowship at the Australian National University, starting late 2017 and until 2012, and we will not accept interns during this time.
-Interested applicants who have their own funds, are welcome to apply for an internship at ANU.
+However, the PI will be going on a fellowship at the Australian National University, starting late 2017 and until 2012, but the lab will accept some interns during this time.

 Publications including current and former students